 June 20, 1778, Daniel Boone arrived back at Fort Boonesborough after being held captive for approximately 5 months by the Shawnee.
 Mr. Boone made the brave escape from his captures when he became aware of their plan to attack Fort Boonesborough.
 His arrival was critical in warning the inhabitants of the fort of the impending attack.
 He had abandoned his horse after a few miles and made the rest of the way on foot.
 He covered over 160 miles in four days, eating only one meal and a bit of jerked venison en-route.
 For 10 days the fort was a beehive of activity.
 The main gates were strengthened, the stockade at the gates and between the outer cabins was completed or repaired.
 No attack came but it did lead directly to the Great Siege of Fort Boonesborough in September.

-April 17, 1779, Col. Robert Patterson led a group of 25 men to Harrodsburg and began erecting the first block-house in Lexington.
+April 1, 1779, Col. Robert Patterson led a group of 25 men from Harrodsburg and began erecting the first block-house in Lexington.
 This structure was surrounded by a stockade located on a spring that emptied into a stream nearby.
-This garrison was built in the shape of a parallelogram and was a defense against Indians.
+This garrison was built in the shape of a parallelogram and was a defense against Native Americans.
 It was located near the corner of what is now Main and Mill streets in Lexington.
 Lexington was permanently established this year.
-Ref: 1 & 7

-March 8, 1780, Colonel Richard Callaway and several companions were working on his ferry boat about a mile above the settlement at Boonesborough, when they were fired upon by a party of Shawnee Indians.
+March 8, 1780, Colonel Richard Callaway, Pemberton Rawlings and three negro slaves were working on Callaway’s ferry boat about a mile above the settlement at Boonesborough, when they were fired upon by a party of Shawnee.
 Callaway was killed, scalped and burned.
-When his body was recovered, it was noted that the Indians had rolled the body in the mud.
+When his body was recovered, it was noted that the Native Americans had rolled the body in the mud.
 Pemberton Rawlings was mortally wounded in the attack and also died.
 The two comrades were buried in a single grave within the old fort or stockade at Boonesborough.
+One slave escaped to the fort to tell the news and the other two slaves were captured by the Native Americans and never heard of again.

 “Probably no single man accomplished more than did Colonel Richard Callaway in laying the foundation that culminated in the admission of Kentucky into the Union on June 1, 1792.”
 This was a quote by R. Alexander Bate A.B., M.D, in an article published in The Filson Club History Quarterly [volume 29, no. 1, January 1955, Louisville, Kentucky].